sonic-net/sonic-mgmt/docs/testplan/transceiver_onboarding_test_plan.md

 sudo sfputil show presence -p <port>
 ```

-Dump EEPROM of the module
+Dump EEPROM of the transceiver

 ```
 sudo sfputil show eeprom -p <port>
 ```

-Dump EEPROM DOM information of the module and verify fields based on the below information
+Dump EEPROM DOM information of the transceiver and verify fields based on the below information

 ```
 sudo sfputil show eeprom -d -p <port>

 Verification
-For a port in shutdown state, following fields need to be verified Local port
-TX<lane_id>Bias is 0mA
+For a port in shutdown state, following fields need to be verified TX<lane_id>Bias is 0mA
 TX<lane_id>Power is 0dBm

-Remote port
-RX<lane_id>Power is -40dBm

-For a port in no shutdown state, following fields need to be verified Local port
-TX<lane_id>Bias is non-zero
+For a port in no shutdown state, following fields need to be verified TX<lane_id>Bias is non-zero
 TX<lane_id>Power is non-zero

-Remote port
-RX<lane_id>Power is non-zero
 ```

-Dump EEPROM hexdump of the module
+Dump EEPROM hexdump of the transceiver

 ```
 sudo sfputil show eeprom-hexdump -p <port> -n <PAGE_NUM>